Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 helloWorld("Naya Spence"); // Hello Naya Spence!
 ```

-We can then run the file with
+With the content above pasted into our `hello.js` file, we can then run the file with:

 ```bash
 $ node hello.js